 “Nothing less than inspirational… an authoritative blend of raw experience with practical coaching… energised an already highly motivated group of senior executives.” – PriceWaterhouseCoopers LLP

 Jim founded the ‘Ice Warrior Project’ in 2001.
-The organisation’s aim is giving ordinary people the opportunity to become polar explorers and achieving extraordinary feats of endurance and endeavor.
+The organisation’s aim is to give ordinary people the opportunity to become polar explorers and achieve extraordinary feats of endurance and endeavor.
 Ice Warrior gives Jim the opportunity to develop people, discover global change, and to deliver stories to audiences on a global scale.
 He does the latter in a way understandable to all audiences, enabling them to foster a better understanding of not only the world we live in but on how to survive.

 Jim reached international audiences in 2006 when he was ITV News’ ‘Ice Warrior’, reporting on climate change from the Arctic Ocean.
 He has also undertaken a number of attempts on reaching the North Pole of Inaccessibility with novices he has trained through the ‘Ice Warrior Project.’